 Renting or owning an apartment is VAT-free in Sweden – and anyone who rents a parking space adjacent to the home has therefore not previously paid VAT on it either.

-But the Swedish Tax Agency has now changed its mind, and according to the new position, parking spaces will also be subject to VAT from October 1, 2026.
+But the Swedish Tax Agency has now changed its mind, meaning that parking spaces will also be subject to VAT from October 1, 2026.
+This could affect around 1 million people, according to Svantesson.

-Finance Minister Elisabeth Svantesson (M) says she was "quite surprised" when she received the news.
+The Minister of Finance says she was "quite surprised" when she received the news.

 Many people have quite expensive parking spaces, it varies depending on where you live in Sweden.
 But regardless: 25 percent VAT on parking that is currently VAT-free will be tough for many in an already tough situation, she says.